keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 On the list of things I dreaded, babysitting him ranked right up there with cleaning my room and moving more than 6 inches from the wall during a middle school dance.

-{% assign tweet-text = "Good money doesn't beat miserable work" %}

-> Lesson 1: {% include tweet-link.html %}
+> Lesson 1: {% include tweet-link.html tweet-text="Good money doesn't beat miserable work" %}

 After I got done with that session, I told my mom to never sign me up for work again - that I needed to be in charge of my own commitments.

-{% assign tweet-text = "If you don't manage your commitments, someone else will" %}
+> Lesson 2: {% include tweet-link.html tweet-text="If you don't manage your commitments, someone else will" %}

-> Lesson 2: {% include tweet-link.html %}

 Babysitting only lasted for a couple of years for me - I'm an introvert and preferred not having my time ruled by someone else's needs.
 That's when a surprisingly sweet opportunity dropped in my lap.